amjjd/rustrast/rustrast-08/README.md

 I took some time after finishing to revisit some parts of the code.
 I moved binning into its own module and combined the properties and binning steps.
 By converting more of it to explicit SIMD I shaved off a few tenths.
 Much bigger was changing from rasterising 8x1 pixel spans to 4x2 pixel blocks.
-While this means the reads and stores have more code, the tighter tolerances around the edges of triangles leading to fewer fragment shader calls was helpful: about 1.5ms per frame, bringing the total to just over 15ms.
+While this means the stores have more code, the tighter tolerances around the edges of triangles leading to fewer fragment shader calls was helpful: about 2ms per frame, bringing the total to just under 15ms.

 Next, it's time to get rid of stairstep edges by [anti-aliasing](../rustrast-09/).